Syneatic/Face-Reader-with-OpenCV/README.md

 ![New Project](https://user-images.githubusercontent.com/94235882/212596085-b231072c-cdf0-4fc4-8cd5-d26862077ecc.png)

-Installation:
+## Installation:
 Script (UI Face Detection)
-Photo of person
+Photo of a person
 Eye Haarcascade (haarcascade_eye.xml)
 Mouth Haarcascade (haarcascade_mcs_mouth.xml)
 Face Haarcascade (haarcascade_frontalface_default.xml)

-Installation:
+## Setting up the game"

-Download the haarcascade pack
+1. Download the haarcascade pack
-Download the Asset Package
+2. Download the Asset Package
-Enable the photo to read/ write in unity inspector
+3. Enable the photo to read/ write in unity inspector
-Add in the according Haarcascade into the unity asset (At the moment place it outside, not in any folder) Drag the script into a RawImage UI in a canvas
+4. Add in the according Haarcascade into the unity asset (At the moment place it outside, not in any folder)
+6. Drag the script into a RawImage UI in a canvas
-Drag the according haarcascade into the designated labels in the script Drag the photo into the Texture2D in the script
+7. Drag the according haarcascade into the designated labels in the script
+8. Drag the photo into the Texture2D in the script